Float in Project Management: Definition, Types, Benefits, and Examples

 If a branch has a total float of 5 days, and you expend 3 on the first task, the remaining total float for all subsequent tasks within that branch will be 2 days.
 This also means that those subsequent tasks will get delayed by 3 days.

-In the picture above, activities (i) and (f) both share a total float of 1 hour and 30 minutes.
+In the image above, activities (i) and (f) both share a total float of 1 hour and 30 minutes.

 Type #2: Free float

-Free float shows how much extra time you have to complete a non-Critical Path task without delaying any other task.
+Free float shows how much extra time you have to complete a non-critical path task without delaying any subsequent tasks.

-In the culinary example of CPM shown on the image above, tasks (c) and (f) both serve as good examples of tasks with free float.
-Even if they use up their float, it won’t affect any subsequent task.
+In the culinary example of CPM shown in the image above, tasks (c) and (f) both serve as good examples of tasks with free float.
+Even if they use up their float, it won’t affect any subsequent tasks.

 Type #3: Negative float